fluffy/ietf/suit/soln-arch/draft-nandakumar-suit-solution-arch.md

 If either of the procedures doesn’t work, the IoT device is either unusable or might end up running an old version of the firmware.

 ## Firmware Download protocol

 One can envision two possibilities while downloading the firmware:

 * Scenarios where the IoT device downloads firmware directly.
-This is done in order to minimize number of connections.
+This is done in order to minimize number of connections. <TODO - not clear to me how this works.
+What is the format for the signature, where does it go>

 * Scenarios where a manifest is retrieved and followed by downloading the actual firmware image.

 ### Manifest Download